 "Remember the good old days when university professors could look down on unsophisticated folks because those hillbillies naïvely believed in church, motherhood, and apple pie?
 Things have changed a lot, at least in my village.
 I am now the one who naïvely believes in some facts because I am educated, while the other guys are too unsophisticated to be gullible: “Where have you been?
 Don’t you know that Mossad and the CIA did it?”
 (Latour, 'Why has critique run out of steam?')

 In attempting to answer such questions, it's necessary to get beyond the widespread academic mockery of the belief in 'subliminal' messages.
 Charles Acland's book Swift Viewing: The Popular Life of Subliminal Influence argues that we ought to take seriously the widespread popular belief in the existence and power of subliminal media messages.
-Acland proposes that while there is precious little evidence that subliminal messages (in the strictest sense of the term) have been much used in film or media production, it is nonetheless interesting to consider why the subliminal thesis holds popular appeal - even if it 'curiously exists side by side with the view that the media have little or no impact upon an individual’s thinking'.
-The latter paradox puts me in mind of Mike Wayne's contention, in Marxism and Media Studies, that contemporary capitalist subjectivity is typically 'split', manifesting both credulity and 'cool' cynicism about the world at one and the same time: we want to be - and seen to be - 'in the know', even if that involves believing in the most irrational nonsense.
+Acland proposes that while there is precious little evidence that subliminal messages, in the strict sense of the term, have actually been much used in film or media production, it is nonetheless interesting to consider why the subliminal thesis holds popular appeal.
+(Acland also notes that this thesis 'curiously exists side by side with the view that the media have little or no impact upon an individual’s thinking', a paradox that puts me in mind of Mike Wayne's contention, in Marxism and Media Studies, that contemporary capitalist subjectivity is typically 'split', manifesting both credulity and cynicism about the world at one and the same time).

-Psychotic delusion is characterized not so much by incoherence as by a kind of crazy, 'excessive' coherence and certainty.
-Lacan reads the paranoid position as one of total certainty in which the subject experiences an unbearable proximity to a malevolent other that exercises a total grip over the subject's inner life but which nevertheless remains opaque and enigmatic - hence the otherwise weird refusal in these conspiracy websites to name the producers, directors, technicians or other creative personnel involved in producing the hated images.
-Instead the conspiracy theorists fixate solely on the image.
-Writing about conspiracy theories and paranoia in her book Democracy and Other Neoliberal Fantasies, Jodie Dean writes:
+Psychoanalysis perhaps offers some answers here.
+Psychotic delusion is characterized not so much by incoherence as by a kind of crazy, 'excessive' coherence and certainty: here we might think of David Icke, who often makes some solid points about real conspiracies - more on that below - but who asserts the truth of highly speculative or downright irrational ideas with fascistic conviction.
+Lacan reads the paranoid position as one of total certainty in which the subject experiences an unbearable proximity to a malevolent other that exercises a total grip over the subject's inner life but which nevertheless remains opaque and enigmatic.
+This explains the frustrating refusal in many conspiracy websites to name the producers, directors, technicians or other creative personnel involved in producing the symbols and images with which they are concerned; they are fixated solely on the text.
+Writing about conspiracy theories and paranoia in her 2009 book Democracy and Other Neoliberal Fantasies, Jodie Dean writes:

 "Lacan refers to a 'captivating image'.
 The psychotic fastens on this image, positioning himself in relation to it.
 Insofar as this relation remains at the level of the imaginary, it is not a symbolic relation capable of anchoring meaning or offering a clear degree of separation between the subject and the other.
 On the contrary, precisely because the relationship is on the imaginary plane, it is characterized by fear, rivalry and aggression"